 The Prime Minister, Justin Trudeau, today issued the following statement on Nayrouz:

-“Today, Coptic Orthodox Christians in Canada and around the world will welcome the New Year and come together to celebrate the Feast of Nayrouz.
-Also known as the Feast of Rivers, this festival marks the first day of Thout, the first month of the Coptic year.
+“Today, Coptic Orthodox Christians in Canada and around the world will welcome the Coptic New Year and celebrate the Feast of Nayrouz.

-“On behalf of the Government of Canada, Sophie and I wish everyone celebrating a happy Nayrouz!”
+“On behalf of the Government of Canada, Sophie and I wish all those celebrating a happy Nayrouz!”